 I’M DONE TALKING, MYSELF

 I’m sorry.
 I’ve tried.
 For years I’ve participated in discussions with my Conservative friends and family and have sincerely listened to their side of the story.
 I thought they were wrong, but I believed that they had something to say.
 I assumed that they were coming from a good place.
 Small government.
 Traditional values.
 Stability that comes from a respect for law and order.
 Christian ethics.
 These aren’t bad things.
-I even agree with some of variations of each.
+I even agree with some variations of each.

 Then Trump.
 And I just can’t.
 The Rubicon has been crossed.
-Now, the same people I had long, often fruitful, conversations with ten years ago have fallen into a dark, xenophobic rabbit hole and there just doesn’t seem to be any way to reach them.
+Now, the same people I had long, even fruitful, conversations with ten years ago have fallen into a dark, xenophobic rabbit hole and there just doesn’t seem to be any way to reach them.
 It’s a shame.

 I can see where she’s coming from.
 I can empathize with her subjects.
 The truth is, however, that this deep story is not something resulting from experience and interaction.
-The deep story motivating the right is a constructed intentionally engineered by right-wing propagandists going back decades.
+The deep story motivating the right is a construct intentionally engineered by right-wing propagandists going back decades.
 It is a lie specifically designed to sow discord for political gain.

 And the brilliance of this false narrative is that the framers constructed it in such a way that those who embrace it are convinced beyond reason that anyone who might challenge the lie is a Marxist, elitist who “drank the Kool-Aid.”
 Those who suggest that maybe there are better ways to handle a refugee crisis than gassing children are either dupes of the leftist cabal controlling the media, or they are part of some secret conspiracy to…I don’t even know what the conspiracy is, but they are convinced it’s there.